Eight8-7020/multi/README.md

 ## syncBot for Discord ##

-This bot is used to sync roles across servers.
+This bot is used to sync roles across discord servers.

+# Note: This project is not yet finished. #

 ### Initial setup ###